 A general anesthetic or deep sedation may be needed when a child cannot remain still or when removal is difficult, threatening injury to the tympanic membrane or ossicles.
 Further, if manipulating a presumed foreign object results in bleeding, further attempts at removal should stop and immediate otolaryngologic consultation should be sought.
 Bleeding may indicate a laceration of the canal skin or that the foreign body is actually a middle ear polyp.

 Insects in the canal are most annoying while alive.
-Filling the canal with viscous lidocaine kills the insect, which provides immediate relief and allows the immobilized insect to be removed with forceps by grasping a wing or leg.
+Filling the canal with viscous lidocaine (or alcohol if the eardrum is intact) kills the insect, which provides immediate relief and allows the immobilized insect to be removed with forceps by grasping a wing or leg.